bat/bat/doc/manual/bayes.md

 @section sec-representation-bat Representation in BAT

-@todo perhaps move this or remove this, let's not repeat ourselves
-@todo Better just have a table of links likelihood -> BCModel::LogLikelihood etc.

 In BAT, a model \f$M\f$ is represented as a C++ subclass of @ref BCModel.
 The crucial parts are to define the likelihood \f$P(D \cond
 \vecth, M)\f$ @ref BCModel::LogLikelihood, the prior \f$P(\vecth \cond